Serbia: Climate

-The climate of Serbia is under the influences of the landmass of Eurasia and the Atlantic Ocean and Mediterranean Sea.
-With mean January temperatures around 0 C, and mean July temperatures of 22 C, it can be classified as a warm-humid continental or humid subtropical climate.
-In the north, the climate is more continental, with cold winters, and hot, humid summers along with well-distributed rainfall patterns.
-In the south, summers and autumns are drier, and winters are relatively cold, with heavy inland snowfall in the mountains.
+Serbia has a temperate climate, more precisely classified as a humid continental and humid subtropical climate.
+In the north, the climate is more continental, with cold winters and hot, humid summers, along with well-distributed rainfall.
+In the south, summers and autumns are drier, while winters are relatively cold, with heavy snowfall in the mountains and highlands.
+Differences in elevation, proximity to the large river basins, as well as exposure to winds, account for climate variations.
+The coldest part of the country is the Pešter plateau in the Dinaric Alps in the southwest, where winters are particularly harsh.